pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

     client-side and server-side encryption.
 Not the same as QuickSight which is just a BI dashboard.
     ![](assets/2024-01-23-22-51-48.png)
+      - use parquet format(columnar format) for objects stored on S3 as 2x faster to unload and 6x less storage(Glue can do ETL to convert other formats into parquet)
   * *​Amazon S3 Select* - analyze and process large amounts of data faster with SQL, without moving it to a data warehouse
   - S3 Data Lakes: Use *Amazon S3* to build Data Lakes.